The Ed Long Invitational at The Hockaday School

 Debate Paradigm:

 Please be kind to your opponent!
 Tell me why you win, not why the other team loses.
-Taking the other team at their highest ground and explaining why you STILL win is a sure way to do well in the round.
-Please be clear and concise (spreading is not preferred).
+Taking the other team at their highest ground and explaining why you win is a sure way to do well in the round.
+Please be clear and concise (spreading not preferred).
 In the rebuttal speeches, prioritize arguments that win you the round and weigh them.
 Try not to drop arguments.
 Having impacts that explain how you fulfill the burden logically step by step can be more valuable than simply restating your argument.
 Make sure you are explicit as to why an argument is relevant in the round, even if it seems intuitive.
 To improve clarity, signpost throughout the round.

 Please make sure you treat others at the tournament with respect.
 Hate speech will not be tolerated.